datawire/ambassador-docs/docs/emissary/pre-release/howtos/tracing-lightstep.md

   kubectl create namespace monitoring
 ```

-Next we are going to setup our configuration for the OpenTelemetry collector.
+Next we are going to setup our configuration for the OpenTelemetry Collector.
 First, we use a Kubernetes secret to store our Lightstep Access Token that we saved in step one.
 It is important for us to encode the secret in Base64.
-How you want to do this securely is up to you, for the purposes of this tutorial, I would recommend an online tool like [Base64Encode.org](https://www.base64encode.org/).
+How you want to do this securely is up to you, for the purposes of this tutorial we will use the online tool [Base64Encode.org](https://www.base64encode.org/).
 Once the secret is encoded, please apply the following YAML and be sure to update the value of the `lightstep_access_token` with your encoded token.

 ```yaml
 apiVersion: v1